Outer Banks Vacation Rentals

 Local Gas Stations and Grocery Stores can be found in the following locations:

-In the event of a total power outage, please report this to our local power provider, Dominion Power, at 866-366-4357 from the home's landline telephone if possible.
+In the event of a total power outage, please report this to our local power provider, Dominion Energy, at 866-366-4357 from the home's landline telephone if possible.
 Power outages on the 4x4 beaches may result in temporary loss of water, as these homes feature water service through private wells with electric pumps.

-Storms often produce wind-driven rain and may cause leaking around windows, sliders, and doors which typically cannot be addressed until weather conditions improve.
+Storms often produce wind-driven rain and may cause leaking around windows, sliders, and doors, which typically cannot be addressed until weather conditions improve.
 Until appropriate measures can be taken to assess a leak, we advise you to place towels at the point of entry to soak up excessive water and to place a container under any active drips.

-To report damages after a storm event, contact Twiddy directly via our mobile App or email to avoid extended hold times.
+To report damages after a storm event, contact Twiddy directly via text, our mobile App or email to avoid extended hold times.
 Reporting specific locations and details of the damage, including photos, may help expedite our assessment and/or repair.
 Be aware that persistent and strong on-shore wind may cause sand to blow into pools and salt to buildup on oceanfront windows.
 Sand will not affect the chemical balance or function of the pools and windows may have to be assessed after conditions improve.

 If a hurricane is imminent, please refer to the following local media outlets for up-to-date information regarding mandatory evacuations: